John Worboys: Early life

 Born in Enfield, Middlesex, Worboys left school with few qualifications and was employed in jobs including milkman, junior dairy manager and security guard.
-He lived alone in Rotherhithe, South London, before marrying Kate Santos in 1991; the couple separated after four years.
+He lived alone in Rotherhithe, south London, before marrying Kate Santos in 1991; the couple separated after four years.
 Santos stated that he sexually assaulted her daughter and that he confessed to following home and assaulting another woman.
 He was in a relationship at the time of his arrest in 2008.

 From 1987 to 2000, Worboys worked as a stripper, using "Terry the Minder" as a pseudonym.
 As "Paul" and "Tony", Worboys directed and appeared in a pornographic film.
 He hired out his flat in Poole, Dorset, for making pornographic films.

 In 1996, Worboys passed The Knowledge, an exam that allowed him to operate as a taxi driver within London.
 As well as working within London, Worboys worked as a taxi driver in Bournemouth while living at his holiday flat in Poole.
 He still continued to work as a stripper at night.

 Offending

 Method

 Worboys was a London black cab driver who picked up women as fares late at night in central London.
 He would tell each woman he was celebrating coming into a large amount of money, usually by winning the lottery or at a casino, show her a carrier bag full of money to back up his story, and then suggest she drink a glass of champagne with him, which he had drugged with sedatives.
-After the drugs had taken effect, he would rape or sexually assault her.
-The women often had little memory of what happened to them.
+After the drugs had taken effect, he would rape or sexually assault his victims.
+The women often had little memory of what had happened to them.

 Police investigation

 The first reports to police concerning suspicious incidents experienced by women in black cabs dated from 2002.
 Over a period of six years, 14 women between 18 and 34 years of age went to the police to tell of the assault or other worrying experiences in a taxi, all of which had similarities.
-The police failed to link them:
+The police failed to link them.

-Victim 1

-14 October
+2006

-A 25-year-old woman met Worboys after attempting to return home after a night out in Fulham.
-After having a drink, she awoke to find Worboys assaulting her, attempting to put his hand inside her underwear.
+On 14 October, a 25-year-old woman met Worboys while attempting to return home from a night out in Fulham.
+After having a drink, she awoke to find Worboys assaulting her and attempting to put his hand inside her underwear.
 She had a limited memory of the incident, but reported it to the police.

-Victim 2

-10 November

-A journalist got into Worboys taxi on Regent Street.
-At some point, she had a drink with him, before falling unconscious.
+On 10 November, a journalist boarded Worboys' taxi along Regent Street.
+She had a drink with him before falling unconscious.
 Hours later, the journalist woke up with no memory.

-Victim 3

-5 April
+2007

-A 22-year-old woman had attended a birthday party in Oxford Street and was attempting to travel to Middlesex.
-Worboys offered her a lift for £30.
-Refusing to take a drink that he had offered her, he became aggressive.'
+On 5 April, a 22-year-old woman attempted to travel to Middlesex after attending a birthday party along Oxford Street.
+Worboys offered to transport her for £30.
+After she refused to take a drink that he had offered her, he became aggressive.'